masonfmatthews/rails_assignments/challenges/rails_challenges.md

 * Modify your data table and your action so that there is some way to group responses together based on which user wrote them.
 Do this without creating a user model or checking to see if the "Name" fields are equal.

+* Alternatively, prevent any user from submitting the form more than once (even if he/she hits back).

 * Why is it bad to see if the name fields are equal?

+#### Scope

+* Modify your results index page so that the user only sees results which he or she wrote.

+* Modify the results' show, edit, and destroy pages so that the user is redirected if he/she didn't create that particular result.

+* (Teacher hint: see if they caught to also do update)